The ideal transitional shoes

 So…what makes a fisherman sandal a fisherman sandal?
 Essentially, it’s just a sandal with an enclosed toe, and they usually have a buckle.
-The most traditional styles are leather versions of the jelly shoe you may have worn as a kid (I’ve included a pair of these for good measure!
-See Sun Jellies, 12), but I’ve included some snazzier updated versions here, too.
+The most traditional styles are leather versions of the jelly shoe you may have worn as a kid, but I’ve included a couple of pairs of these too for good measure!

 Sadly, my long-term loves from Northern Cobbler and YMC aren’t available anymore as I’ve had them for years.
 The Northern Cobbler pair are a particular favourite; in white leather with brogue holes punched on the straps, they make for fantastic smart summer shoes.
-The closest I can find are these from Church’s (5) – not exactly cheap, but neither were my pair from Northern Cobbler and they must have seen me through 5 summers, so the cost-per-wear ratio has worked out well.
+Luckily my other favourite pair from Grenson – the Ethel – have been carried through for another season.
+Although they’re not cheap, they are unrivalled in terms of quality and comfort and come with a bonus leather kiltie for extra snazz.

-As usual, I’ve included something here for every budget, so hopefully there will be something for you.
+As usual, I’ve included something here for every budget, so hopefully there will be a pari of fisherman sandals for you.
 I realise this is a bit of a Marmite shoe and isn’t for everyone!
+Particularly if, like me, you’re also partial to wearing them with ankle socks.
 But if you want to give it a go, here are three outfits I think would work really well.
-They go with pretty much everything, are a fantastic summer office shoes, and they also look great with the kind of wide leg tailored trousers I featured in this week’s En Brogue In Full, which you can read here.
+They go with pretty much everything, are a fantastic summer office shoes.